Wheeler L. Baker

-Wheeler L. Baker is a retired U.S. Marine who served as the ninth President of Hargrave Military Academy from 1999 to 2011, and again from 2017 to 2018.
+Wheeler L. Baker (born 1938) is a retired U.S. Marine who served as the ninth President of Hargrave Military Academy from 1999 to 2011, and again from 2017 to 2018.

 Career

 Baker enlisted in the United States Marine Corps in 1958, and served as an enlisted Marine for nine years.
 From 1962 to 1964, he served a tour as a drill instructor.
 Upon being presented with the opportunity to obtain a commission, Baker accepted and graduated from Officer Candidate School as an honor graduate.
 From January to July 1973, while a captain, Baker attended Amphibious Warfare School (now called Expeditionary Warfare School), one of a total of 77 recipients of the Purple Heart in the class.
 A notable classmate of Baker's in that AWS class was John J. McGinty, who had been awarded the Medal of Honor in 1968.

 Baker's total of thirty-nine-and-a-half years of service include commanding a Reconnaissance company in Vietnam and the 1st Reconnaissance Battalion from July 6, 1983 to June 25, 1985.
 He was promoted to colonel in 1989, and in 1990 served in Operation: Desert Storm as commander of the 22nd Marine Expeditionary Unit.
 In 1993, Baker published his first book, Crisis Management: A Model For Managers.
 A year later, Baker served as chief of staff of the 1st Marine Division in Somalia.

-Wheeler Baker graduated from the University of Tampa with a bachelor's degree in Economics in 1972, going on to obtain a Master of Arts in International Affairs from the Catholic University of America.
-He studied at the Naval War College and Salve Regina College and earned a PhD in Organizational Learning and Instructional Techniques at the University of New Mexico in 1998.
+Wheeler Baker graduated from the University of Tampa with a bachelor's degree in economics in 1972, going on to obtain a Master of Arts in international affairs from the Catholic University of America.
+He studied at the Naval War College and Salve Regina College and earned a PhD in organizational learning and instructional techniques at the University of New Mexico in 1998.

 In his final assignment in the Marine Corps, Baker was chairman of the Naval Science Department at the University of New Mexico.
-He retired from the U.S. Marine Corps in 1997, and was recruited by Hargrave Military Academy in Chatham, Virginia that same year.
+He retired from the U.S. Marine Corps in 1997, and was recruited by Hargrave Military Academy in Chatham, Virginia, that same year.

 President of Hargrave

-Baker served as provost until the sitting President of Hargrave, Colonel John W. Ripley, resigned on March 18, 1999.
-On June 24, 2011, Colonel Baker retired as President of Hargrave, transferring leadership of the school to Brigadier General Doyle Broome Jr., a retired US Army officer and the first flag officer to be President of HMA.
+Baker served as provost until the sitting president of Hargrave, Colonel John W. Ripley, resigned on March 18, 1999.
+On June 24, 2011, Colonel Baker retired as president of Hargrave, transferring leadership of the school to Brigadier General Doyle Broome Jr., a retired US Army officer and the first flag officer to be president of HMA.

 Six years later, on June 2, 2017, Broome's retirement was announced effective May 31, 2017.
-To ensure Hargrave would not be without vital senior leadership while the search for a new President went on, Baker agreed to return from retirement to serve as Hargrave's interim President.
+To ensure Hargrave would not be without vital senior leadership while the search for a new president went on, Baker agreed to return from retirement to serve as Hargrave's interim president.
 Baker turned leadership of Hargrave over to Colonel Michael Allen Brown, U.S.M.C., in 2018.